bcbnz/matplotlib-pgfutils/doc/config.md

 Note that `preamble_substitute` is off by default, i.e., it must be explicitly enabled if you want to use it.

+### Extra tracking

+This is a comma-separated list of extra libraries to install file tracking on.
+See the [file tracking](file_tracking.md) documentation for more details.

 Matplotlib rcParams